assembler-institute/sass-clone-instagram/README.md

 ## Can we create functions with SASS?
 If it is true, give an example.

 <p align="left">
-Yes, that's what "mixins" are created for: you can pass paramethers to them and use code that would be repeated many times.
+Yes, that's what "mixins" are created for: you can pass parameters to them and use code that would be repeated many times.
 </p>